 The incubation period typically varies from 7 to 14 days from exposure and can range from 5 to 21 days following exposure.
 Anyone who comes into prolonged physical or intimate contact with someone who has mpox should closely monitor for symptoms for 21 days following exposure.

 Mpox is typically endemic in central and west Africa, often in proximity to tropical rainforests, and has been increasingly appearing in urban areas.

 In recent years, the number of cases and geographic spread of mpox has increased and is thought to be related to increasing urbanisation and globalisation, alongside decreasing population immunity following the cessation of smallpox vaccination programs.
 Smallpox vaccines are proven to be protective against other orthopoxviruses including mpox virus.

 Since May 2022, a multi-country outbreak of mpox has been reported involving regions that are not endemic for mpox, including Australia.
-The current outbreak is being driven by local transmission in these countries.
-People at highest risk are men who have sex with men, particularly those who are travelling to outbreak areas, have multiple sexual partners or attend large parties or sex on premises venues.
-However, anyone who comes in very close or prolonged physical or intimate contact with someone with mpox, particularly where skin-to-skin contact occurs, can become infected.
+The outbreak has primarily impacted men who have sex with men, particularly those who are travelling to outbreak areas, have multiple sexual partners or attend large parties or sex on premises venues.
+Transmission has mainly occurred through very close or prolonged physical or intimate contact with an infectious person.

 Reservoir of mpox virus

 The natural reservoir of mpox remains unknown.
 However, mpox virus has been isolated from several African rodents and primates, including the Gambian pouched rat, tree squirrel, rope squirrel and sooty mangabey monkey.